Florida MiniSprint Action

 2. Any car found illegal for any reason (weight, engine, fuel, etc.) will not be eligible for points and money at that event.

 3. An official point’s race will be noted before the race begins.

-4. Any Driver, Owner, Pit Crew who causes a problem in the pits, uses abusive languages to any Officer or Track Official will be put on notice to come discuss said action and resolution.
-A possible suspension or fine will be possible.
+4. Any Driver, Owner, Pit Crew who causes a problem in the pits, uses abusive languages to any Officer or Track Official will be put on notice and reviewed by the board for a possible suspension or fine.

 6. All cars are subject to inspection by FMSA Officer(s) at any time.

 7. Approval of the car by FMSA Official(s) shall mean only that the vehicle is approved for participation in the event, and shall not be construed in any way to mean that the car inspected is guaranteed to be mechanically sound.
 Be it further declared that any FMSA Official(s) who inspect the car shall not be liable nor shall any speedway for any

 mechanical failure or any loses or injuries resulting from same.

 8. After 2 mishaps (i.e.: tire, chain falling off) by one car/driver.
 That driver will be spoken with.
 All drivers are obligated to notify FMSA Officers if they are aware of an existing problem.

 9. Any car causing 2 cautions must be black-flagged and must exit the track.except if overruled by track ie (nf luckey dog )